-To generate an HTML report, click 🗐.
+To create a report, click 11.

-To export for the Eclipse plugin, click 💷
+To export for the Eclipse or Visual Studio plugins, click 🕮

 Storing Code Search Reports

 You can store a predefined set of Code Search queries and a previously generated report as a custom report which can be later used to generate a Code Search report.
 These can be shared or private.
 The predefined reports need to be added in the HCSearch.xml file and will be loaded in the database as the standard queries.